Ryland King: Background

 King was born in Pacifica, California, and currently resides in Goleta, California, which is home to the Sprout Up headquarters.
 In the summer of 2009, King worked as a camp Instructor at Surf Camp Pacifica.
 During the following academic school year, King became involved with an environmental club on campus.
 He combined his passions for the outdoors with the recognition of a need for progression in environmental sustainability, which fueled the idea behind his non-profit organization.

 King graduated from the University of California, Santa Barbara in 2012 with a degree in environmental studies and professional writing.

+Career

 Sprout Up

 King attributes the beginning of Sprout Up, founded in 2009, to not one, but two big "thank you's."
 The first came from two parents, who were astonished to see their developmentally disabled son overcome his fear of waves at a summer surf camp because of King.
 The second unforgettable "thank you" came from an inspired 2nd grade girl, for whom the highlight of each school week was King's science lesson, especially when she got to "dance" like a bumblebee or nurture her own seed to grow tall and strong.